Love on the Rocks: The Romance of Climbing

 But like the trees, I was eager to impress, in my own way.
 I put on a fresh face and let the mood of a first date inspire me as we began our ascent.

 I felt fairly bold for the first half of the climb.
 My strength and skill were lacking, but my date was attentive.
 There may not have been any doors to open for this lady, but there were certainly obstacles that allowed plenty of chances for chivalrous acts like offering a leg or a hand up.
 We made progress and were getting along well until I looked down.
-My heart began to pound, and I hoped my apprehension wan't showing.
+My heart began to pound, and I hoped my apprehension wasn't showing.
 My face must have given something away, because Jim began to encourage me.
 I'll never forget what he said.

 "You're doing great.
 That was the worst part."